ialopezg/CliJS/README.md

 <span class="badge-opencollective"><a href="https://opencollective.com/ialopezg" title="Donate to this project using Open Collective"><img src="https://img.shields.io/badge/open%20collective-donate-yellow.svg" alt="Open Collective donate button" /></a></span>
 <span class="badge-paypal"><a href="https://www.paypal.me/isidrolopezg" title="Donate to this project using Open Collective"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="Open Collective donate button" /></a></span>

- > Custom Console Colors to be used in a NodeJS or Terminal console.
+ > Custom Colors and Formats to be used in NodeJS or in a Terminal console.

 ## Technology Stack